someone13574/Notes/Subjects/ECOR/ECOR 1055 (Engineering Disciplines I)/Lecture 5 - From Assembler to Artificial Intelligence.md

 	- Pursuer Evader Game
 		- Car tries to hit pedestrian
 	- Most reinforcement learning these days is neural networks
+	- Guarding A territory game
+		- Invador tries to get as cloes as possible to territory
+		- Guard tries to stop them
+		- Vincent made simulations using RL
+		- Hashem made actual robots follow the paths made in the simulation
+	- The adaption laws (not much time spend)
+	- Guarding a Territory with Deception
+		- Several goal
+		- Invader has one true goal
+		- Defender must protect all goals
+	- Robots learning to leave a room
 - Drones
 	- 3 drones follow small robot all controlled by neural networks
 	- Connected via 5g